 Square-edged in a mixture of lengths, as salvaged.
-The old growth Baltic Pine from which these boards are made is straight grained and with a mellow pale yellow colour if sanded.
-These boards are supplied unfinished and they require cleaning, sanding and finishing for those not celebrating the old patina.
+The old growth Baltic Pine from which these boards are made is straight grained and with a yellow colour if sanded.
+Whether a wash clean, or a scrub with sugar-soap, or wire wool, or a light sand to your required finish - you'll have an old painted floor (please take suitable precautions as always when sanding old paint).